KridaCreations/graph/README.md

 # Tech Stack

--Vanila/javascript (didn't feel the use external libraries till now😅,might use external libraries later in journey of completing this project).
+*Vanila/javascript (didn't feel the use external libraries till now😅,might use external libraries later in journey of completing this project).
--HTML
+*HTML
--CSS
+*CSS

 # Future work..